watsona4/scipy2016/SciPy2016TripReport.md

 - Sphinx is used to build the documentation, but can’t check for correctness, only the presence of Sphinx warnings; users are relied upon for correctness and grammar checking.
-- Nbconvert can run example iPython notebooks, so it is used to test examples and tutorials.
+- Nbconvert can run example IPython notebooks, so it is used to test examples and tutorials.
 - The Pytest plugin pytest-mpl performs image comparison tests and is used to test visualization output.